Safety is Our First Priority

 Scheduling a High Voltage Demonstration:

-Table Top Safety Presentation
+Table Top Safety Demonstration

 United Power also has a safety presentation designed for younger audiences.
 The Table Top Presentation uses a smaller scale version of a larger electrical system (pictured) to demonstrate safety around power lines.
 Kids are able to see first hand how an electrical current moves through various items they may encounter in their daily lives, presented in a fun and easy to learn format.

-Scheduling a Table Top Presentation:
+Schedule a Table Top Presentation

 Electricity is a critical resource used to power our lives, but it can also be dangerous without proper safety precautions.
 For information about you and your family can practice electrical safety, visit our Safety Tips & Resources page.